U.S. flag

 Clinical characteristics.

 Werner syndrome is characterized by the premature appearance of features associated with normal aging and cancer predisposition.
 Individuals with Werner syndrome develop normally until the end of the first decade.
 The first sign is the lack of a growth spurt during the early teen years.
-Early findings (usually observed in the 20s) include loss and graying of hair, hoarseness, and scleroderma-like skin changes, followed by bilateral ocular cataracts, type 2 diabetes mellitus, hypogonadism, skin ulcers, and osteoporosis in the 30s.
+Early findings (usually observed in the 20s) include premature graying and/or thinning of scalp hair, hoarseness, and scleroderma-like skin changes, followed by bilateral ocular cataracts, type 2 diabetes mellitus, hypogonadism, skin ulcers, and osteoporosis in the 30s.
 Myocardial infarction and cancer are the most common causes of death; the mean age of death in individuals with Werner syndrome is 54 years.

 Diagnosis/testing.